58th Guards Rifle Division: Guards conversion to the end of the war

 In early 1944, the division was transferred to the 37th Army of the 3rd Ukrainian Front and fought in the Nikopol–Krivoy Rog Offensive, the Bereznegovatoye–Snigirevka Offensive, and the Odessa Offensive.
 Rusakov was wounded on 13 March and evacuated; he would return to the division in July and remained in command for the rest of its existence.
 For distinguishing itself in the capture of Voznesensk on 24 March the 58th Guards received the Order of the Red Banner on 29 March.
 In mid-July 1944, the division was transferred to the 5th Guards Army of the 1st Ukrainian Front, with which it served for the rest of the war.
 During the Lvov–Sandomierz Offensive, it entered the battle with the army and defeated the German forces counter-attacking from Mielec, then fought in the battles for the retention and the expansion of the Sandomierz bridgehead.

 During the Sandomierz–Silesian Offensive of early 1945, the 58th Guards advanced more than 200 km in eleven days, crossing the Oder on 23 January north of Oppeln.
 It captured and held a bridgehead in the area of Oderwerder.
 For their actions in the crossing of the Oder, thirteen soldiers of the division were made Heroes of the Soviet Union.
 The division fought in the Lower Silesian Offensive and the Upper Silesian Offensive in February and March.
 For the "exemplary performance of combat missions" in the breakthrough of German defenses and the defeat of German troops southwest of Oppeln, the 58th Guards received the Order of Suvorov, 2nd class, on 26 April.

-2nd Lt.
-William Robertson and Lt.
-Alexander Silvashko, Red Army, shown in front of sign East Meets West symbolizing the historic meeting of the Soviet and American Armies, near Torgau, Germany, an arranged photo op on "Elbe Day".
+The division broke through German defenses on the Neisse during the Berlin Offensive and on 25 April made contact with the American 69th Infantry Division at Torgau on the Elbe River on 25 April 1945, splitting Germany into two separate parts, an event that became known as Elbe Day.